 Finding a school that matches your needs is not easy, so don’t rush it:

-• You like what you read, and the school’s website even includes (glowing) student testimonials?
+- Do you like what you read, and does the school’s website even include (glowing) student testimonials?
 Don’t type in your credit card details just yet.
-All this is marketing material after all.
-So, try and get some independent references from former students (for example, through TripAdvisor).
+All this is marketing material, after all.
+So, try to get some independent references from former students (for example, through TripAdvisor).

-• While you won’t be able to choose your teacher (in most cases), it is worthwhile asking the school about their teachers’ qualification and experience, and whether you will be exposed to the same or multiple teachers during your stay.
+- While you won’t be able to choose your teacher (in most cases), it is worthwhile asking the school about their teachers’ qualifications and experience and whether you will be exposed to the same or multiple teachers during your stay.

-• Best is also to contact the school with any other questions you may have, before you sign up, both in writing and (if possible) over the phone.
-The way they communicate with you tells you a lot about the quality of the school.
+- It is also best to contact the school with any other questions you may have before you sign up, both in writing and (if possible) over the phone.
+How they communicate with you tells you a lot about the quality of the school.

 As you research schools, also check out what type of courses they offer.
 Do they match your WHY and HOW?
-Most schools offer a range of general and special focus lessons (for example to help with business negotiations or IELTS exam preparations), and you can choose between Group or a 1:1 lesson.
+Most schools provide a range of general and special focus lessons (for example, to help with business negotiations or IELTS exam preparations), and you can choose between a Group or a 1:1 lesson.

-Group lessons tend to be cheaper and can be very interactive if the teacher incorporates a lot of group work and role-plays.
+Group lessons are cheaper and more interactive if the teacher incorporates much group work and role-play.
 The downside is that teachers won’t be able to tailor their approach to students’ needs as much as they can in 1:1 lessons.
 If you choose group lessons and are not a total beginner, you will be placed into a group based on a placement test.
-Depending on the proficiency of your fellow classmates, a group may not be as cohesive as you may want, which means you could struggle to follow (or be bored).
-Just something to be aware of.
+Depending on the proficiency of your classmates, a group may not be as cohesive as you may want, which means you could struggle to follow (or be bored)—just something to be aware of.
 I’ve had experience with both, and would only choose a group lesson again as a beginner.

-Be mindful that learning a language is tiring.
-Be aware that you will get homework, and you will need to review/digest your learnings of the day (for it to sink in).
-So the 20 hours per week you may have in mind are in reality more like 30 hours per week or 5-6 hours per day (if you consider an hour’s homework plus an hour to review/digest per day).
-If you want to explore the city/country you’re visiting you may want to leave enough time for that too.
+Be mindful that attending language school is tiring.
+Also, be aware that you will get homework and need to review/digest what you learned during the day (for it to sink in).
+So the 20 hours per week you may have in mind are, in reality, more like 30 hours per week or 5-6 hours per day (if you consider an hour’s homework plus an hour to review/digest per day).
+If you want to explore the city/country you’re visiting, you may want to leave enough time for that too.

 Accept the fact that you'll need to do homework

-If you have booked 1:1 lessons, you might be able to choose whether you want to do them in the morning or afternoon.
-Ideally, pick your lesson times based on when your brain works best to take on new information.
-Sometimes other considerations may play out: If you travel somewhere during the rainy season, mornings are usually clear and great to explore your destination.
+If you have booked 1:1 lessons, you can choose whether you want to do them in the morning or afternoon.
+Pick your lesson times based on when your brain best absorbs new information.
+Sometimes, other considerations may play out: If you travel somewhere during the rainy season, mornings are usually clear and great for exploring your destination.
 Rain or thunderstorms in the afternoon mean that time is better spent indoors with your teacher.

 Where to stay?

-To learn a language it really helps (I’d even say it’s essential) to immerse yourself in the local culture.
-The best way to do that is to stay with locals and have as much interaction with your hosts as possible to practice your newly learned vocabulary.
-Laura and Santiago, our hosts in Quito, had a ‘Spanish only’ policy at mealtimes, which was challenging at first but really helped us become better Spanish speakers.
+Learning a language helps (I’d even say it’s essential) to immerse yourself in the local culture.
+The best way to do that is to stay with locals and interact with your hosts to practice your newly learned vocabulary.
+Laura and Santiago, our hosts in Quito, had a ‘Spanish only’ policy at meal times, which was challenging at first but helped us become better Spanish speakers.
 Homestays are also a great way to experience the local cuisine (and local life more broadly).

 When to go?

 Peak periods also apply to language schools, and our recommendation applies as always: Avoid them (if you can).
 Schools are more cramped.
-They will be less flexible to accommodate your needs, and the overall quality (including that of homestays) tends to be lower.
+They will be less flexible in accommodating your needs, and the overall quality (including that of homestays) tends to be lower.
 Ask your chosen school directly when their peak season is.
-We studied in Ecuador in January/February and in Guatemala in August – both times in low season.
+We studied in Ecuador in January/February and in Guatemala in August – both in low season.

 How much to pay?

-That obviously is a big factor to consider.
+That is a significant factor to consider.
 Prices for language courses vary widely depending on the destination you choose.
-The prices will also differ between schools in the same location, so research the typical costs in your shortlisted countries and do shop around.
-1:1 Spanish lessons in Ecuador and Guatemala were about USD10 per hour.
-Also, check out the cost of accommodation (and what meals are included) and keep in mind the costs of transportation to/from your chosen destination.
+The prices will also differ between schools in the exact location, so research the typical costs in your shortlisted countries and shop around.
+1:1 Spanish lessons in Ecuador and Guatemala were about USD10-15 per hour.
+Also, check out the accommodation cost (and what meals are included) and consider transportation costs to/from your chosen destination.

 We spoke about immersing yourself in the local culture as much as possible.
-Extracurricular activities that many schools offer are another great way to do that.
-These activities range from dance and cooking lessons to visits of local farmers or artisan markets, and weekend excursions to historic sites or nature walks.
+Extracurricular activities that many language schools offer are another great way to do that.
+These activities range from dance and cooking lessons to local farmers or artisan market visits and weekend excursions to historic sites or nature walks.
 Sometimes, these activities are free but do expect to pay a (usually very reasonable) contribution.

-For a full list of things to consider when planning a (language study) trip check out our article How to turn your travel dreams into reality.
+For a complete list of things to consider when planning a (language study) trip, check out how to turn your travel dreams into reality.

 Attending a language school

-What else is important when looking for a language school?
+What else is essential when looking for a language school?

 We also check out the school size and the actual learning spaces.
 Larger schools tend to have better facilities but can feel like a zoo (especially during peak season).
-Some schools hold their 1:1 lessons in an open courtyard with groups of tables and chairs.
+Some schools hold 1:1 lessons in an open courtyard with tables and chairs.
 Others have cubicles that provide some privacy.
 Sitting a meter away from another student and their teacher (and overhearing their conversations) can be very distracting.
-So, apart from testimonials of former students, check out the pictures on the school’s website to get an understanding of the physical environment in which you will be learning.
+So, apart from testimonials of former students, check out the pictures on the school’s website to understand the physical environment in which you will be learning.

 Also, check out a school’s booking and cancellation policy:

-• Do you have to pay everything upfront (without having seen the school and/or homestay)?
+- Do you have to pay everything upfront (without seeing the school and/or homestay)?

-• Are you able to switch (easily and without penalty fees) if your class, teacher or homestay just don’t work for you?
+- Can you switch (quickly and without penalty fees) if your class, teacher, or homestay don’t work for you?

 How to get the most out of your stay?

-Apart from doing your research, asking plenty of questions upfront and not rushing your decision, there are a number of things you can (and should) do after you have booked your language school.
+Apart from doing your research, asking plenty of questions upfront and not rushing your decision, there are several things you can (and should) do after you have booked your language school.

 At school